Dog Daycare Startup Tips and Suggestions

 Here are some tips for successfully starting such a business.

 Dog Daycare Business Checklist

 It is always a good idea to research the kinds of related services and facilities available in the community in which you want to launch your business.
-Not only will this give you an idea of what it will take to succeed, you might consider offering services that others do not, to get a paw up on the competition.
+Not only will this give you an idea of what it will take to succeed, but you might also consider offering services that others do not, to get a paw up on the competition.

 Otherwise, the first thing anyone starting any kind of business must do is to come up with a business plan.

 - Location (your home, or an outside facility that you may rent or purchase)

 - Startup costs, and how you may obtain these funds (a loan, investors, etc.)

 - Mission statement outlining your business purpose and goals